Tiaret

-Tiaret (تيارت) or Tahert (تاهرت) is a major city in northwestern Algeria that gives its name to the wider farming region of Tiaret Province.
+Tiaret (ⵜⵢⴰⵔⵜ, تيارت) or Tahert (ⵜⴰⵀⴻⵔⵜ, تاهرت) is a major city in northwestern Algeria that gives its name to the wider farming region of Tiaret Province.
 Both the town and region lie south-west of the capital of Algiers in the western region of the Hautes Plaines, in the Tell Atlas, and about 150 km from the Mediterranean coast.
 It is served by Abdelhafid Boussouf Bou Chekif Airport.

 Etymology

 The name means "Lioness" in the Berber language, a reference to the Barbary lions that lived in this region.
 Maghrebian place names like Oran (Wahran) which means "lion", and Souk Ahras which means "Market of Lions" have the same etymological source.

 Population

 The town had a population of 178,915 in 2008.
 The town covered around 20.086.62 km^{2}.

 Infrastructure and industry

 A 1992 study by the University of Nice Sophia Antipolis reported significant areas contaminated by industrial pollution, and growing squatter settlements on the periphery.

 The region is predominantly one of agriculture.
 There is a large airfield with a tower and terminal at Abdelhafid Boussouf.

 Tiaret has also been home to Ibn Khaldun University since 1980.

 The Institute of National Studies of Tiaret holds 25,000 volumes in its library.